tahcia/openclaw/README.md

-# OpenClaw
+# Tahcia OpenClaw

-OpenClaw is the open execution layer for Tahcia-based automation workflows.
+Tahcia clawhub package is the open execution layer for Tahcia-based automation workflows.

 Designed for: